About the Georgetown Theatre Alliance

 Meet the GTA Committee

 Adam Bacigalupo works as a research data analyst for the nation’s organ transplant administrator, the United Network for Organ Sharing, in Richmond, VA.
-When he’s not wrangling spreadsheets, he is working as a freelance technical director, electrician, and lighting designer around the DC area.
+When he’s not wrangling data, he is hiking, biking, and enjoying great restaurants and breweries.
 At Georgetown, he was the three-year technical director for nomadic theatre and was always found in either Poulton, the Devine, or Walsh Blackbox (RIP).
-A lifelong DC resident, he is very excited to still call campus his home, and he looks forward to seeing shows of all clubs for seasons to come.
+A lifelong DC resident, he is excited to come back to campus often, and he looks forward to seeing shows of all clubs for seasons to come.

-Michael currently works as a DC-based stage manager and lighting designer.
-He has worked with the Actors Theatre of Louisville, The Kennedy Center, Montana Shakespeare in the Parks, The Second City, Urban Arias, The National Theatre Institute, and The Lab for Global Performance & Politics.
+Michael Donnay is a stage and production manager based in Washington, DC.
+He has worked with the Actors Theatre of Louisville, The Kennedy Center, The Second City, Montana Shakespeare in the Parks, Urban Arias, The National Theatre Institute, and The Lab for Global Performance & Politics.
 Now he lives in the UK and manages a research center at the University of London.
-While at Georgetown, he worked in a range of design and production positions for Mask & Bauble, nomadictheatre, and the TPST program.
+While at Georgetown, he worked in a range of design and production positions.
 He served as the Executive Producer for Mask & Bauble’s 164th Season and the Technical Director for its 162nd.
 He also played a sentient newt and appeared as himself in numerous Midnight Theatre productions.